AnaGalhoz37/Multi-Omics_PD/README.md

 ## Usage

-A dummy demo file is provided to conduct the differential expression analysis.
+Demo files are provided to conduct the differential expression analysis.
 This can be found in the `Data/` folder.
 Nevertheless, please check the manuscript to access the multi-omics data used for the study.

 This project was conducted in [R software](https://www.r-project.org).